-There are a few reasons to want to give up alcohol, you may be on a health kick and want to swop the weekly drink at the pub for the gym, need to take medication that is contraindicated with alcohol (antidepressants, certain antibiotics etc) or have noticed that your social drinking has become a drink to get up, more to get through your day and a last one to go to sleep.
+There are a few reasons to want to give up alcohol, you may be on a health kick and want to swop the weekly drink at the pub for the gym, need to take medication that is contraindicated with alcohol (antidepressants, certain antibiotics etc) or have noticed that your social drinking has become a drink to get up, more to get through your day and the last one to go to sleep.

-1st Day (Stage 1 & 2):
+1st Day of alcohol withdrawal(Stage 1 & 2):

-- tactile hallucinations, such as having a sense of itching, burning, or numbness that isn’t actually occurring
+- Tactile hallucinations, such as having a sense of itching, burning, or numbness that isn’t actually occurring

-- auditory hallucinations, or hearing sounds that don’t exist
+- Auditory hallucinations, or hearing sounds that don’t exist

-- visual hallucinations, or seeing images that don’t exist
+- Visual hallucinations, or seeing images that don’t exist

-2nd Day (Stage 3):
+2nd Day of alcohol withdrawal(Stage 3):

-The minor withdrawal symptoms you have been experiencing will usually continue through the second day and may now include
+The minor withdrawal symptoms you have been experiencing will usually continue through the second day and may now include:

 - Stomach irritability

-- Increased tremors
+- Increased hand tremors

-3rd Day – 1 week (Stage 4):
+3rd Day – 1 week of alcohol withdrawal(Stage 4):

-- a history of alcohol withdrawal
+- A history of alcohol withdrawal

-- a history of AWD
+- A history of AWD (Alcohol Withdrawal Delirium)

-- other health problems in addition to alcoholism
+- Other health problems in addition to alcoholism

 - a history of seizure disorder or other brain damage